HoldenWuLab/AT_Seg_3DCNN/README.md

 (1) 3D Standard Weighted Dice Loss (WDL) \
 (2) 3D Frequency Balancing Boudnary Emphasizing Dice Loss (FBDL) Different parameter settings are required for WDL and FBDL.
 The example code in main.py here uses FBDL.

+Funding: \
+Research reported in this publication was supported by the National Institute Of Diabetes And Digestive And Kidney Diseases of the National Institutes of Health under Award Number R01DK124417.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.